fzi-forschungszentrum-informatik/P3IV/docs/sections/utility.md

 P3IV contains utility functions that are frequently used for motion prediction and planning.
 These functions do not have any dependency to other packages and can be used off-the-shelf.

 Utility functions shipped with P3IV are split into two groups: elementary functions and specific utility packages.
-The former group are located in the package ``p3iv_utils``, whereas the latter's name start with `p3iv_utils_` prefix.
+The former group are located in the package ``p3iv_utils``, whereas the latter's name starts with `p3iv_utils_` prefix.
 They also serve for utility functionalities and have a readme file describing their functionalities.

 ## Elementary Utility Functions